-Phishing is an extremely prevalent email scam that involves the use of replicas of existing web pages to try to deceive you into entering personal, financial or password data.
+Phishing is an extremely prevalent email scam that involves the use of replicas of existing web pages to try to deceive you into entering personal, financial, or password data.

 Never let your guard down.
 And always be highly suspicious of unsolicited communications.

 ALEC, and most other reputable institutions, will never ask you via email to verify account information.
-And ALEC will never use email to threaten or warn you of account closure.

 Other safeguards to help protect you from phishing scams: